CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/lab07-gettingstarted.md

 The following objectives outline the key steps to complete this lab exercise on configuring and testing network connectivity in Azure:

-1. **Create and Configure Azure Storage Accounts**: Create and configure storage accounts for both Azure blobs and Azure files, selecting appropriate performance and redundancy options.
+1. **Create and Configure Azure Storage Accounts:** Create and configure storage accounts for both Azure blobs and Azure files, selecting appropriate performance and redundancy options.

-2. **Secure Blob Storage and Implement Retention Policies**: Create secure blob containers, configure time-based retention policies, and manage blob uploads to ensure data is stored efficiently and securely.
+2. **Secure Blob Storage and Implement Retention Policies:** Create secure blob containers, configure time-based retention policies, and manage blob uploads to ensure data is stored efficiently and securely.

-3. **Configure and Secure Azure File Storage**: create Azure File Shares, configure appropriate tiers, and explore the use of Storage Browser to manage and upload files securely.
+3. **Configure and Secure Azure File Storage:** create Azure File Shares, configure appropriate tiers, and explore the use of Storage Browser to manage and upload files securely.

-4. **Implement Network Access Controls for Storage Accounts**: Configure network access restrictions to secure your storage account, ensuring it is only accessible from designated virtual networks or IP addresses.
+4. **Implement Network Access Controls for Storage Accounts:** Configure network access restrictions to secure your storage account, ensuring it is only accessible from designated virtual networks or IP addresses.

 ## Pre-requisites